 - a.
 Resident must submit a written request and complete a Home Based Business Addendum and obtain prior approval from the NMO before operating a home business.
 The approval will apply to any Resident conducting a private business, including but not limited to selling or attempting to sell goods and/or services, cosmetics, household products, cleaning products, tailoring, tax preparation and other computer based businesses, dressmaking, etc. - b.
 Home based businesses must be appropriate to and contribute to the family environment of the Neighborhood. - c.
 Signage of any kind is explicitly prohibited, unless otherwise authorized. - d.
 Any business that uses or produces hazardous materials is not permitted.
-Violation of this term is cause for immediate eviction and recovery of damages by the Owner. - e.
-The breeding and/or raising of animals, birds, fish, etc., shall not be permitted. - f.
-Pyramid Sales are prohibited. - g.
-Childcare businesses See CHILDCARE, Section 6. - h.
+Violation of this term is cause for immediate eviction and recovery of damages by the Owner.

+- f.
+Childcare businesses See CHILDCARE, Section 6. - g.
 All approved businesses must comply with federal, state and local laws regarding licensing, registration, taxes and insurance.
 The Resident will be required to bring appropriate licensing and insurance information to the NMO prior to operating the business from their Premises.
 The business must operate within the guidelines contained within this Community Handbook and all subsequent updates.
 Resident is responsible for any damages to the Premises or from third parties arising from the conduct of the home based business.